dwarvesf/playground/01_literature/Building LLM system/§ Building LLM System.md

 ## Context Enhancement

-Methods for augmenting query context to improve model performance and accuracy
+Methods for augmenting query context to improve model performance and accuracy.

 - Retrieval-Augmented Generation (RAG)
 - RAG for multimodal data